3

 To tell you how important amino acids are, a rough estimate of about 50 to 2000 amino acids typically comprises a protein.
 While some of them are only used to create proteins, others perform a variety of roles.

-Let’s explore on what are the building blocks of proteins in this article.
+Let’s explore on what are the building blocks of proteins in this page.

 The Discovery of Amino Acids